AnirudhSinghBhadauria/whelm/README.md

 </div>

 The system moves your data through a structured path from raw comments to processed insights, ensuring nothing gets lost along the way.
 Airflow orchestrates this entire workflow while Docker keeps everything running smoothly regardless of your setup.

+## Technical Architecture

+Our data collection layer connects directly to the YouTube Data API with intelligent polling mechanisms.
+These connectors respect rate limits while maximizing data throughput to ensure comprehensive comment capture from all your videos without missing engagement.

+At the heart of Whelm sits our proprietary NLP core.
+Unlike general-purpose sentiment tools, our models understand YouTube-specific language patterns, including abbreviated speech, emojis, and platform-specific references that traditional systems miss.

+The recommendation engine transforms identified patterns into concrete action steps.
+Each suggestion comes with confidence scoring based on supporting data volume.
+Prioritization algorithms ensure you see the most impactful recommendations first.